KatieClarinet/100DaysOfCode/README.md

 **Day 23**

 I continued with the SoC weekend task.
 Using the data from my survey I created user stories and personas.
 I made an inspiration board and had a think about what I liked most: bold colours and minimalist designs!
 I then created low fi and high fi wireframes (the hi fi is a work in progress).

+  **Day 24**

+This morning I coded my website, copying my High Fideluty Wireframe [My Website](https://github.com/SchoolOfCode/w3_recap-task-KatieClarinet)
+It's pretty simple at the moment but I will add to it once I have some projects ready.

+  At SoC today we did the W3 tests for HTML, CSS and JavaScript and I scored 77%, 88% and 88% respectively.
+We then had an introduction to Node and made sure we had it installed.
+We wrote a few functions using node rather than the browser, which was a new experience!
+  I'm currently a bit confused on how to export/import on node so will return to work on this tomorrow.